Skip to main content

 To set up geolocation features in Raken:

-1. Set a Project Radius in the project's Settings > General page.
+1. Set a Project Radius in the project's Settings > General.

 2. Enable geofencing rules in your Time Policy: Company > Time > Policies > Edit policy > Settings > Geofencing.

-3. Toggle on the rules you want — off-site flagging, location reminders, or on-site verification.
+3. Toggle on the rules you want and click Save & finish.

-To review time card violations, go to Time > Review > Issues on the web app.
+To review violations: Time > Review > Issues.

 Setting Up Geolocation